nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 at a glance, a neat overview of what you need to see.
 If you type fast, StudMap can get your student management tasks **done faster** than anything else.

 This user guide aims to help you understand StudMap, so that you can make the best use of our features.
-Read on to find out more!
+You can read on to find out more about why StudMap is a [good fit for you](#2-why-studmap), or if you can't wait to use this application, jump straight into the next section introducing our [user guide](#3-how-to-use-this-user-guide).

 ---

+## 1.1 Table of Contents

 * Table of Contents
 {:toc}